ping-n/Plantogotchi-Documentation/README.md

 Day Six:

 Day Six involved finishing all the CRUD functionalities within our application and begin creating the static html pages.
-Alex worked on the CRUD for breeds and Plants.
-I worked on finishing all the static pages such as Home, FAQ and About.
+Alex worked on CRUD functionality for breeds and Plants.
+I worked on finishing all of the static pages such as Home, FAQ and About.

 <img src="./docs/Trello-B/DAY-6.png" width="80%">

 Day Seven:

-Day Seven begin with a meeting in the morning to discuss about current state of the application and any last minute feature we should include in our application.
-Alex begin going our huge bug list on trello and begin debugging.
-While I worked on styling teh application and finalizing the design of our application and main plant pages.
+Day Seven begin with a meeting in the morning to discuss about current state of the application and any last minute feature we could include in our application.
+Alex begin going debugging our huge bug list on trello.
+While I worked on styling the application and finalizing the design of our application.

 <img src="./docs/Trello-B/DAY-7.png" width="80%">

 Day Eight:

 Day Eight is all about hitting the MVP for our application.
-We removed any libraries we wasn't using in the application and deployed to netlify.
+We removed any libraries we weren't using in the application and deployed to netlify.
 I changed some styling to make the application responsive on mobile and started manual testing to find any major bugs.
 Alex started manual testing for the rails api and fixed many of our existing bugs.

 <img src="./docs/Trello-B/DAY-8.png" width="80%">

 Final Day:

-For the final day of the project, we begin with our daily stand up and discuss any more tasks we needed to complete to meet teh project criteria.
-Alex fixed all existing bugs while I finished off the manual testing post any bug I found on our Trello board so Alex can fix them.
-Once we are happy with the state, we worked on preparation to submit this project such as this Readme, presentation slides, linting all our repositories and finish off any leftover tasks on the Trello board.
+For the final day of the project, we begin with our daily stand up and had a discussion in regard to any more tasks we need to complete to meet the criteria.
+Alex fixed all existing bugs while I finished off the manual testing.
+Once we are happy with our MVP, we worked on preparation to submit this project such as this Readme, presentation slides, linting all our repositories and finish off any leftover tasks on the Trello board.

 <img src="./docs/Trello-B/DAY-9.png" width="80%">